cognisant/Docs.DevelopmentProcess/README.md

 It has two main sections:

-* Sprint Progress Columns (the Kanban columns which occupy most of the sprint board)
+* Sprint Progress Columns (which occupy most of the sprint board)
 * Distractions (used to track the amount of time the team spends on work unrelated to the sprint)

 ### Trello